siddhesh-sakhalkar/SakhalkarLab/index.md

 {% capture text %}

 Prof. Siddhesh Sakhalkar is the Principal Investigator of the M<sup>3</sup> Lab.
-As a new lab, we are actively looking for interested undergraduate, graduate (Masters/PhD) and post-doctoral candidates to join our team!
+As a new lab, we are actively looking for motivated undergraduate, graduate (Masters/PhD) and post-doctoral candidates to join our team!

 {%
   include button.html